guillermo20/becoming-a-software-engineer/README.md

 ## Introduction

-  On this article  we will talk about some of the habits, and good practices that are important for your professional performance and improvement of your skills. whether you are starting your journey or even if you are an experienced software developer.
+  On this article we will talk about some of the habits and good practices that are important for your professional performance and improvement of your skills, whether you are starting your journey or even if you are an already experienced software develope.

+## Talking about the boring but yet important stuff.

+  Soft skills, i know that talking about this might result on crazy sleepness but yet, they are very important even to the point that they are a subject of their own. and this abilities will help us to achieve the goals that we set up for ourselves, they can be helpful not only for our careers but also for our personal lives outside work

+  we are not going to dive deeper into the subject here, but we are going to mention some of the skills (or at least the ones that i find most helpful) :